 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cycles in agriculture.
 Over the past several years, we have been able to build capital primarily through net income retained after patronage.
-Shareholders' equity at December 31, 2023 totaled \$111.9 million, compared with \$106.9 million at December 31, 2022 and \$103.1 million at December 31, 2021.
-The increase of \$5.0 million in shareholders' equity reflects net income and the cumulative effect of CECL adoption, partially offset by patronage distributions and net stock retirements.
+Shareholders' equity at December 31, 2024 totaled \$118.0 million, compared with \$111.9 million at December 31, 2023 and \$106.9 million at December 31, 2022.
+The increase of \$6.1 million in shareholders' equity reflects net income, partially offset by patronage distributions and net stock retirements.
 Our capital position is reflected in the following ratio comparisons.

-2023 2022 2021 Debt to shareholders' equity 3.58:1 3.24:1 3.32:1 Shareholders' equity as a percent of net loans 23.32% 25.33% 25.12% Shareholders' equity as a percent of total assets 21.84% 23.59% 23.14%
+2024 2023 2022 Debt to shareholders' equity 3.79:1 3.58:1 3.24:1 Shareholders' equity as a percent of net loans 22.27% 23.32% 25.33% Shareholders' equity as a percent of total assets 20.90% 21.84% 23.59%

-Debt to shareholders' equity increased and shareholders' equity as a percent of net loans and of total assets decreased from 2022.
-Debt to shareholders' equity increased due to debt increasing faster than shareholders' equity due to increases in our net note payable with CoBank and patronage payable.
-Shareholders' equity as a percent of net loans and shareholders' equity as a percent of total assets decreased due to shareholders' equity increasing at a slower rate than net loans and total assets.
+Debt to shareholders' equity increased and shareholders' equity as a percent of net loans and of total assets decreased from 2023.
+Debt to shareholders' equity increased due to debt increasing faster than shareholders' equity primarily due to an increase in our net note payable with CoBank.
+Shareholders' equity as a percent of net loans and total assets decreased due to shareholders' equity increasing at a slower rate than net loans and total assets.